How We Price Our Prenup Services

 How Much Does a Prenup Cost in California When You Have a Lot of Assets?

 While prenups aren’t only for high net-worth couples, they are common for couples in this income bracket.
-Depending on the types of assets and their overall value, a high net-worth prenup may cost more than $10,000 to draft.
+Depending on the types of assets and their overall value, a high net-worth prenup may cost several times more than a prenup for couples with a less complicated financial situation.
 This is especially true if the agreement includes things like multiple real estate properties, special provisions, or complex divisions.
-Additionally, the longer it takes to negotiate the terms of the prenup, the higher the cost.
-These factors, along with other common issues addressed in a prenup, influence prenuptial agreement cost significantly if you and/or your spouse have a high net-worth.
+In cases like this, it’s common for prenup costs in California to be between $5,000-$10,000.

 Who Benefits from a Prenup?